kremmydas/cvs-to-git/README.md

 # Run the CVS migration

-* Go to the folder that contains this README.md file and run the cvs_migration.sh script:
+* Go to the folder that contains this README.md file and run the ansible playbook:

     ```
-    ./cvs_migration.sh
+    ansible-playbook cvs_migration.yml -v
     ```

 ## Useful links: